 In addition, persons associated with MidOcean and Freshpet Investors LLC currently serve on our Board of Directors.
 Following this offering, the interests of MidOcean and Freshpet Investors LLC may not always coincide with the interests of the other holders of our common stock, and the concentration of control in MidOcean and Freshpet Investors LLC will limit other stockholders' ability to influence corporate matters.
 The concentration of ownership and voting power of MidOcean and Freshpet Investors LLC may also delay, defer or even prevent an acquisition by a third party or other change of control of our Company and may make some transactions more difficult or impossible without their support, even if such events are in the best interests of our other stockholders.
-Therefore, the concentration of voting power among MidOcean and Freshpet Investors LLC may also take actions that our other stockholders do not view as beneficial, which may adversely affect our results of operations and financial condition and cause the value of your investment to decline.
+Therefore, the concentration of voting power among MidOcean and Freshpet Investors LLC may have an adverse effect on the price of our common stock.
+We may also take actions that our other stockholders do not view as beneficial, which may adversely affect our results of operations and financial condition and cause the value of your investment to decline.